Forclosure Prevention

 “Request For A Meet And Confer” letter

-If you receive a (NOD), contact the Homeownership Hotline IMMEDIATELY.
+If you receive a Notice of Default (NOD), contact the Homeownership Hotline IMMEDIATELY.
 You have from the date on the Notice of Default until 20 days after the date on the Notice of Trustee Sale to have a housing counselor or attorney request mediation on your behalf.
 Because you cannot request mediation on your own, it is important that you get connected to either a housing counselor or attorney quickly.
 The sooner you contact the Hotline about your Notice of Default, the more time you have to complete the necessary paperwork required for a mediation request.
 Additionally, if you request mediation before the Notice of Trustee’s Sale is issued, the foreclosure timeline stops while you attend mediation with your lender.

-The (NOTS) is the third and final notice in the foreclosure process.
+The Notice of Trustee Sale (NOTS) is the third and final notice in the foreclosure process.
 This notice is publicly recorded in your county and includes the date on which the Trustee will sell your home at auction if your situation is not resolved before then.
 The FFA requires that the auction date is no sooner than 120 days from the recording date on the NOTS.

 If you receive a Notice of Trustee’s Sale (NOTS), contact the Homeownership Hotline IMMEDIATELY.
 You have 20 days after the recording date on the Notice of Trustee’s Sale to have a housing counselor or attorney request mediation on your behalf.
 Because you cannot request mediation on your own, it is important that you get connected to either a housing counselor or attorney.
 The sooner you contact the Hotline about your Notice of Trustee’s Sale, the more time you have to complete the necessary paperwork required for a mediation request.